How to create an llms.txt file

 curl -I https://your-domain.com/llms.txt

-Same approach: place llms.txt in your project’s static
+Same approach: place the file in your static directory (public/

 Next.js